 Phenomena during a Total Solar Eclipse

 A total solar eclipse is a unique astronomical event.
 During totality, earth-based observers are able to make observations that are otherwise impossible without using special equipment.
-In fact, Einstein's theory of relativity (special?) was tested and shown to be accurate using observations during a total solar eclipse.
+In fact, Einstein's theory of general relativity was tested and shown to be accurate using observations during a total solar eclipse.
 Astra's total solar eclipse guide provides a description of the astronomical terminology that is used to enable astronomers to discuss solar eclipse events, as well as a description of events to look for when observing a total solar eclipse.